redhat-openstack/openstack-puppet-modules/stdlib/README.markdown

 #### `pick_default`

-Will return the first value in a list of values.
-Contrary to the 'pick()' function, the 'pick_default()' does not fail if all arguments are empty.
+Returns the first value in a list of values.
+Contrary to the `pick()` function, the `pick_default()` does not fail if all arguments are empty.
 This allows it to use an empty value as default. *Type*: rvalue.

 #### `prefix`